0nix/ggj21/twine/ending7.md

 Division IX is a review board for standard and special investigative operations across State Security.
 The Ministry will not act unless a conviction is all but guaranteed.
 After all, the punishments you administered were not designed to rehabilitate offenders, they were meant to eliminate them.

-If you wore any sign or seal of the government of this country, you borrowed from the fear and respect that many people before you created.
-And so it's your job, and the job of everyone around you, to carry that forward.
+If you wore any sign or seal of the government of this country, you borrowed from the fear and respect that all your colleagues, and all the people before you had cultivated with zeal and precision.
+And so it is your job, and the job of everyone around you, to carry that forward.

-Otherwise, they will come for you.
+Any flinching, any at all, and there would be no telling of what civilians would do to you.

 For such punitive strength, we needed to make sure our record stays clean.
 To prevent comrades working for Division IX to suffer from retaliation, nobody was allowed to know their identity or their rank.

-Your desk neighbors could be right next to you for years, decades, and you would never know their real occupation.
+Your neighbors across the desk could be there for years, decades, and you would never know their real occupation.

 Their post in Division IX is only disclosed to Division Heads, the Office of the Minister, and their closest allies in Division II Counter-Intelligence.
 They also had unclassified liaisons, who spoke on behalf of Division IX, which made secrecy much simpler.

 Bayer was one such liaison.
-And he made sure you knew about that the final day of the investigation.
+And, he made sure you knew that.

 Everyone heard him threaten you and the Lieutenant to be court-martialed.
-He called you every name under the sun.
+He called you every name imaginable.

 "Vermin" and "fascist" come to mind.
 You were called "a blood-sucking lamprey stuck on the country's teat" too.
 As far as insults go, that was quite the choice of words.

-The day after, you found yourself tasked with a mountain menial, dull tasks that were beneath your station.
+The day after, you found yourself tasked with a mountain of menial tasks that were beneath your station.
 Mail-opening, document-filing, note-transcribing tasks suitable for a wet-round-the-ears greenhorn.

 For you?
 Not so much.

-The accusations continued in writing, and from the way people looked at you in cafeteria at lunch time, they started to spread through word of mouth.
+The accusations continued in writing through company memos, official summons papers, and itty-bitty notes your desk.
+From the way people looked at you in cafeteria at lunch time, they started to spread through word of mouth.

 Even after all that, after hearing in so many words how you and you alone would bring the entire German Democratic Republic to its knees, you never heard of the radical group ever again.
 No bomb was planted.
 No tragedy was suffered.
 If anything, right now you were the biggest victim of United Left.
-They should be protecting you at this point.
+The state should be protecting you at this point.

-Sessler caught wind of what was going on.
+Lieutenant Sessler caught wind of what was going on.
 You had not seen him since the debriefing, but there's no other explanation for what happened next.

 After one week of Bayer's foot pressing on your head, it was as if the fairies looked your way and magicked all your troubles away.

-The Sergeant had nothing for his case, and you made sure of it.Your reward was the favor of the man currently shoving you to your place in formation.
+The Sergeant had nothing for his case, and you made sure of it.
+Your reward was the favor of the man currently shoving you to your place in formation.
 He was the fairy that had made it all happen.

-The bald bastard himself.

 The nastiest spider in the agency.